When are Local Queries Useful for Robust Learning?: Introduction

 \subsection{Related Work}

 \paragraph*{Learning with Membership and Equivalence Queries.} Membership and equivalence queries (MQ and EQ, respectively) have been widely used in learning theory.
 Membership queries allow the learner to query the label of any point in the input space $\X$, namely, if the target concept is $c$, $\MQ$ returns $c(x)$ when queried with $x\in\X$.
-The goal is usually to learn the target $c$ exactly.
-Recall that, in the probabilistically approximately correct ($\PAC$) learning model of \citet{valiant1984theory}, the learner has access to the example oracle $\EX(c,D)$, which upon being queried returns a point $x\sim D$ sampled from the underlying distribution and its label $c(x)$, and the goal is to output $h$ such that with high probability $h$ has low error.\footnote{This is known as the realizable setting.
-It is also possible to have a distribution over the labels, in which case we are working in the \emph{agnostic} setting.} The $\EQ$ oracle takes as input a hypothesis $h$ and returns whether $h=c$, and provides a counterexample $z$ such that $h(z)\neq c(z)$ otherwise.
+Recall that, in the probably approximately correct ($\PAC$) learning model of \citet{valiant1984theory}, the learner has access to the example oracle $\EX(c,D)$, which upon being queried returns a point $x\sim D$ sampled from the underlying distribution and its label $c(x)$, and the goal is to output $h$ such that with high probability $h$ has low error.\footnote{This is known as the realizable setting.
+It is also possible to have an arbitrary joint distribution over the examples and labels, in which case we are working in the \emph{agnostic} setting.} The $\EQ$ oracle takes as input a hypothesis $h$ and returns whether $h=c$, and provides a counterexample $z$ such that $h(z)\neq c(z)$ when $c\neq h$.
 The seminal work of \citet{angluin1987learning} showed that deterministic finite automata (DFA) are exactly learnable with a polynomial number of queries to $\MQ$ and $\EQ$ in the size of the DFA.
-Many classes were then showed to be learnable in this setting as well as others, see e.g., \citep{bshouty1993exact,angluin1988queries,jackson1997efficient}. \red{Moreover, the $\MQ + \EQ$ model has recently been used for recurrent and binarized neural networks \citep{weiss2018extracting,weiss2019learning,okudono2020weighted,shih2019verifying}, and interpretability \citep{camacho2019learning}.} But even these powerful learning models have limitations: learning DFAs only with $\EQ$ is hard \citep{angluin1990negative} and, under cryptographic assumptions, they are also hard to learn solely with the $\MQ$ oracle \citep{angluin1995when}. \red{It is also worth noting that} the $\MQ$ learning model has been criticized by the applied machine learning community, as labels can be queried in the whole input space, irrespective of the distribution that generates the data.
-In particular, \citep{baum1992query} observed that query points generated by a learning algorithm on the handwritten characters oftentimes appeared meaningless to human labellers. \citet{awasthi2013learning} thus offered an alternative learning model to Valiant's original model, the PAC and local membership query ($\EX+\LMQ$) model, where the learning algorithm is only allowed to query the label of points that are close to examples from the training sample. \citet{bary2020distribution} later showed that many concept classes, including DFAs, remain hard to learn in the $\EX+\LMQ$.
+Many classes were then shown to be learnable in this setting as well as others, see e.g., \citep{bshouty1993exact,angluin1988queries,jackson1997efficient}.
+Moreover, the $\MQ + \EQ$ model has recently been used to extract weighted automata from recurrent neural networks \citep{weiss2018extracting,weiss2019learning,okudono2020weighted}, for binarized neural network verification \citep{shih2019verifying}, and interpretability \citep{camacho2019learning}.
+But even these powerful learning models have limitations: learning DFAs only with $\EQ$ is hard \citep{angluin1990negative} and, under cryptographic assumptions, they are also hard to learn solely with the $\MQ$ oracle \citep{angluin1995when}.
+It is also worth noting that the $\MQ$ learning model has been criticized by the applied machine learning community, as labels can be queried in the whole input space, irrespective of the distribution that generates the data.
+In particular, \citep{baum1992query} observed that query points generated by a learning algorithm on the handwritten characters often appeared meaningless to human labelers. \citet{awasthi2013learning} thus offered an alternative learning model to Valiant's original model, the PAC and local membership query ($\EX+\LMQ$) model, where the learning algorithm is only allowed to query the label of points that are close to examples from the training sample. \citet{bary2020distribution} later showed that many concept classes, including DFAs, remain hard to learn in the $\EX+\LMQ$.